 DBC Lessons Learned – Lean Manufacturing mavens are correct in focusing on process before systems – when you automate a mess, you get an automated mess.
 But to get next-level productivity, there will come a time when digital tools, applied correctly, can take out muda (waste) and drive quality.

-DBC Lessons Learned – An interesting problem to have, as business is booming, making their forecast team look brilliant.
-But Operations is definitely wishing they had started the re-architecture earlier; their hand is being forced, and now they are changing amidst the growth.
+DBC Lessons Learned – A fun problem to have, as business is booming, making their forecast team look brilliant.
+But Operations is wishing they had started the re-architecture earlier; their hand is being forced, and now they are changing amidst the growth.
 Change is never easy – but if you can initiate change during times of relative calm, the impact can be less intrusive.
-It’s no use trying to “time the market”, as it were – just pull the band-aid off and get to the benefits faster.
+It’s no use trying to “time the market,” as it were – just pull the band-aid off and get to the benefits faster.

 DBC Lessons Learned – When the impact of decisions increases, the same level of data that you had in the past is no longer good enough.
 In many areas of your business, the questions are coming faster, and the blades have to be sharper.

 But there is good news coming from the network – people making the right bets, decisive digital moves that turn out to be the correct call.

 - A professional services firm saw something coming.
 Early this year, they saw work-from-home restrictions implemented in the US, so they called their development team in India to start prepping for the remote coding scenario.
 The tech team had never worked that way before – they didn’t have the secure communications infrastructure in place.
 More significantly, they did not have a working style that would accommodate such a move.
 And the team in India pushed back on the directive: this is not happening in India, it’s not going to happen!
 But the global team made the change – and good timing, too.
 Three days after the internal directive, the prime minister shut India down, leaving most businesses scrambling to implement a Digital Business Continuity response from scratch.